-There has been a lot of rumors regarding links in the last year or so.
+There has been a lot of rumors regarding cannabis link building lately.

-A lot of SEO experts claim that links will lose their previous value.
-There are even case studies that claim user engagement stats are already more important than backlinks.
+A lot of marijuana SEO experts claim that links will lose their previous value.
+There are even case studies that claim user engagement stats are already more important than marijuana backlinks.

-It is really hard to determine which way Google will go.
+It is tough to determine which way Google will go.

 Like always, we have limited knowledge and are left to guess.
 No matter how you look at it, links are still among the top ranking factors and cannot be neglected.

-That being said, whether they are still the first or the fifth most important factor, you need to seriously consider them in your SEO.
+That being said, whether they are still the first or the fifth most important factor, you need to consider them in your SEO seriously.

-Something which works like a charm today might become obsolete or even harmful in future.
+Something which works like a charm today might become obsolete or even harmful in the future.

-Like every year we are seeing a lot of changes.
-Some link building techniques simply stop being effective.
+Like every year, we see a lot of changes.
+Some marijuana link building techniques simply stop being effective.

-Here is a list of 15 WHITE HAT link building strategies and tactics that can help you rank in 2017.
+Here is a list of 15 WHITE HAT cannabis link building strategies and tactics that can help you rank in 2020.

-Huge content pieces for white hat link building
+Huge content pieces for white hat cannabis link building

-No matter how you call these enormous pieces of content, the goal remains the same.
-Creating big informational articles that will attract a lot of attention and traffic.
+No matter how you call these enormous pieces of content, the goal remains the same—creating great informational articles that will attract a lot of attention and traffic.

 Due to their sheer size and amount of information, people are more likely to link to them.